knaeckeKami/barbecue/README.md

  - Text alignment (bottom/middle/top - left/middle/right)
  - Row and column spans
  - ANSI Colors and backgrounds! (see example)
+ - LIMITED support for emojis and other wide characters

 ## Examples